awesomemotive/easy-digital-downloads/readme.txt

 == Changelog ==

 = 2.6.11, November 8, 2016 =
-* Fix: Correct translation for login shortcode redirect description.
-* Fix: Improve the caching of stats transients for better performance.
-* Fix: API Keys not able to be copied from user profile.
-* Fix: Correct link to the iOS application.
-* Fix: Use new iPhone icon.
-* Fix: EDD_Payment::setup_tax does not always contain proper data.
-* Fix: Styles on Recount/Reset tool lost.
-* Fix: CSV import tool not importing Download Files in some circumstances.
-* Fix: Tooltip style conflict with Gravity Forms.
-* Fix: Recount earning/sales tool for all downloads failing to properly count.
-* Fix: Multiple instances of cart widget causes conflicts when adding or removing items.
-* Fix: API Key list table is unreadable on mobile.
-* Fix: Custom icons via edd_accepted_payment_icons are unwrapped.
-* Fix: Fees for specific download and price IDs do not check if the item or price ID is in the cart.
-* Fix: EDD API returning version 1 by default.
-* Fix: Change uses of jQuery .toggle() to use .show() and .hide() to fix bad checkbox states.
-* Fix: Correct translation for 'State / Province'.
-* Fix: Correct a variable type issue in the HTML_Elements::select defaults.
 * New: WP CLI: Customers command allows searching by user_id.
 * New: Add framework for the new Software Licensing beta support.
 * New: EDD Settings API now supports adding classes to registered settings.